zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

     Develop coherence.
     Cross the threshold.

-    And then—finally—we will see what was always there.
+    And then, finally, we will see what was always there.

 ═══════════════════════════════════════════════════════════════════════════════
 ```